8gears/keycloak-auth-proxy/README.md

 There are two very common use cases why one would use the Keycloak Auth Proxy in combination with an Identity & Access Management Service (IAM).

+It is recommended that every service that needs authentication has a dedicated auth proxy in front of it.

 - Protect static websites from unauthorized access, allowing only authenticated users to see the content.
   This is useful in combination with static website generator or other generated documentation.
 - Outsource the authentication/authorization step to Keycloak Auth Proxy and just relay on the forward HTTP headers with username/grants in the upstream application.